 - You can’t sit down for a week or so

-- You have to take care about them
+- You have to take care of them

 - They are a whole lot of pain